-The Amvic ICF System provides a robust system that has a high resistance to hard and soft body impacts likely to be associated with normal use situations.
-The rendered wall is acceptable for all normal situations and is classed as Category I, which is described in ETAG 004^[19] as zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough use.
-Other stronger solutions are available if required - the Certificate holder must be contacted for details.
+The Altherm ICF System provides a robust system that has a high resistance to hard and soft body impacts likely to be associated with normal use situations.
+The rendered wall is acceptable for all normal situations and is classed as Category I per the Pariso Mince NSAI Agrément certificate, which is described in ETAG $004^{[19]}$ as zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough use.

-3.2 STRUCTURAL FIRE SAFETY

-3.2.1 Internal Fire Spread (Linings)
+3.2 STRUCTURAL FIRE SAFETY 3.2.1 Internal Fire Spread (Linings)